-Continuing students select courses in March and April.
-New students participate in special orientation/registration days scheduled in May and June or register via telephone or email.
+Continuing students select courses in March and April for the following year.
+New students participate in special orientation/registration days scheduled in the summer or register via telephone or email.
 In-person Final Check-in is required for continuing students the Monday after New Student Days.
-Classes begin the next day on the first Tuesday of fall semester.
+Classes begin the next day on the first Tuesday of the fall semester.